 Input and service suppliers, ranging from multinational firms and commodity brokers to small local businesses, play a vital role in the agriculture and agri-food system.
-Improvement in inputs and changing production technologies will create opportunities to develop different types of
+Improvement in inputs and changing production technologies will create opportunities to develop different types of value added products for the market.
+The value chain needs to be emphasized in program design and implementation.
+Some of the opportunities outlined for the region include:

-- · green house operations
+- green house operations

 - bio-energy

 - livestock, ranching and related slaughterhouse operations

 - food and beverage packaging and processing

 - warehousing

-- Transportation and logistics
+- transportation and logistics